Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 .. code-block:: javascript

-  // Add a new order to the oder book addOrder(order) {
+  // Add a new order to the order book addOrder(order) {
     const { orderBook, tokenSymbol } = this.state
     const { id, maker, askAmount, bidAmount } = order;